Boost your pension

 What to remember

+- You normally can’t take your money out until you reach the age of 55.
 Don’t let this put you off – think of all the top-ups you’ll receive from the taxman over the years that will be paid into your pension.

-If you sacrifice salary in exchange for a payment from your employer to your plan, you don’t get tax relief on that payment.
+- If you exchange salary in return for a payment from your employer to your plan, you don’t get tax relief on that payment.
 But you do save tax on the salary you have sacrificed.

-The information provided is for explanation purposes only.
+- The information provided is for explanation purposes only.
 As with any investment the value of your fund can go up or down and may be worth less than what was paid in.
 Laws and tax rules may change in the future.
-The information here is based on our understanding in September 2012.
+The information here is based on our understanding in June 2013.
 Your personal circumstances also have an impact on tax treatment.